home Hair & Skin arrow

 Occasionally, drugs are also behind the hyperfunction.
 If the patient takes thyroid hormones, so-called thyrotoxicosis factitia, the thyroid gland often works at full speed – often even more than we would like.

 In most cases, the physician suggests drug therapy for the hyperfunction.
-Only in particularly severe cases does he recommend surgery.
+Only in particularly severe cases do they recommend surgery.

 Hair Loss Due to Thyroid Medication